-Our office is currently closed until May 3rd due to the Marin County “Shelter in Place” order.
+Our office is currently closed until May 31st due to the Marin County “Shelter in Place” order.
 We will keep you updated if the order is extended.
+Thank you.

 Looking after your braces